-Common Perishable Foods
+Most Common Perishable Foods

-Whether in dressings, baked goods, refrigerated dips, snacks or even frozen entrees, the use of perishable ingredients can significantly shorten a product’s shelf life, leading stores and restaurants to think twice about offering them to customers.
+Whether in dressings, baked goods, refrigerated dips, snacks, soups, sauces or even frozen entrees and ice cream, the use of perishable ingredients can significantly shorten a product’s shelf life, leading stores and restaurants to think twice about offering them to customers.

 Many food manufacturers already find it challenging to address consumer demands for improved nutrition (low fat and calories) and better-for-you ingredients (free from artificial additives) without compromising signature flavors and mouthfeel.
 Producers experience many of the same challenges as grocery stores by having to manage ingredient inventories to minimize food waste in manufacturing.
 Add to that the growing scrutiny over tracking expiration dates and consumer awareness over minimizing food waste, and the challenge becomes even greater.

-Solutions Of The Past Don’t Meet Modern Consumer Demands
+Solutions of the Past Don’t Meet Modern Consumer Demands

 Take, for example, a dairy cream filling or cream pie.
-Without preservatives, a baked good containing such a traditional filling will last only about 3–4 days in the refrigerated section.
+Without preservatives, a baked good containing a traditional cream filling will last only about 3–4 days in the refrigerated section.
 The use of some chemical preservatives can extend its shelf life anywhere from 4–15 times as much — sometimes even longer!

 Formulating applications with eggs, cream and other traditional dairy products also presents a challenge in the freezer section.
-Many natural ingredients do not withstand the freeze-thaw cycle, resulting in drastic viscosity loss, poor textures and off flavors.
+Many natural ingredients do not withstand the freeze-thaw cycle, resulting in drastic viscosity loss, poor textures and off-flavors.

-Use A Shelf-Stable Natural Alternative To Traditional Ingredients
+Shelf-Stable Natural Alternatives to Traditional Ingredients

 Stores and restaurants have limited shelf space to begin with, and they want to stock products that can stay on those shelves for as long as possible while still offering their customers the natural flavors and ingredients they’ve come to expect as part of the clean label movement.

 Are you producing products to address those pain points?
-Replacing some or all of the fresh dairy products with an alternative ingredient that is both natural and shelf stable for longer periods of time can give you the edge.
+Replacing some or all of the fresh dairy products with an alternative ingredient that is both natural and shelf-stable for longer periods of time can help you extend ingredient freshness.

 We can help.
 The food scientists at Grande Custom Ingredients Group are eager to take on your biggest formulation challenge and demonstrate just how smooth of a transition it can be — and how this one simple change can considerably improve your product’s quality, nutrition and bottom line.